 Our crew will follow the drawn plans on your contract, along with your plat of survey, when installing your fence.
 They will also follow the markings for both public and private utilities and will do their best to not hit these lines during your installation.

 In the event something has been hit during installation, do not panic.
 Call our office at 800.543.6511, and we will work with the utility carrier to resolve the issue.

-We require that you are home when your project is completed.
 The crew will walk the job site with you and review the installation.
 You will need to let them know of any concerns or questions you may have at this time.
 The crew will address your concerns while onsite or will advise if a return trip will be necessary.
 If you notice something at a later time that concerns you, please contact our office at 800.543.6511 so that we can review your concerns and work with you on a resolution.

 Keep this in mind: As with any outside construction, you will be able to tell that there was work recently done in your yard.
 You can expect to have left over dirt from the post holes in your yard, the grass matted down from the materials and the crew, and you may have landscaping damage if it was not moved away from the fence area.
 Also, the areas near to your installation will be muddy if it has recently rained.
 We make every effort to leave each site as we found it, however, there is some messiness that is unavoidable.

 Relax and enjoy your new fence knowing that our Labor and Material warranty programs offer worry-free protection.
 Don’t forget that most of our fences require registration with our suppliers in order for your fence to be covered by their warranty.
 For more information, visit our warranties page.